LizzyonGit/sotis-lifecoach/README.md

 #### Wireframes

 #### Color schemes
-I searched the internet for lifecoach websites and my mentor also instantly said I would probably use a lot of blue because it conveys calmness.
+I searched the internet for life coach websites and my mentor also instantly said I would probably use a lot of blue because it conveys calmness.
 So I found this website that I liked: https://themewagon.github.io/Pilates/, I picked two colors from it (#55CBD2 and #C5FFF1), and went to https://coolors.co/55cbd2-c5fff1-173753-1b4353 where I entered those two colors and asked for two more colors.
 Keeping in mind the mainly blue theme, I went with these two complementary darker colors: #173753 and #1B4353.
 My main background is white, as I don't want to overdo it with a blue background.
 Also on the hero image, I used a neutral transparent black background with white text to not intervene with the image.
 For color contrast, the used text color-background combinations get a score of 6.36 and up.